loganthompson/cordova-cardflight/README.md

 [SDK Documentation](https://developers.cardflight.com/docs/api/) includes tips for the order in which to create charges, and other information useful to implementing this plugin.

 ##New in 2.0
-– Adds Android support
+– Dynamic metadata!
+Just pass a 'metadata' object with other charge params – Adds Android support
 – _Note: Android version does not yet include keyed entry view._